Top 15 Best NBA Players of All Time

 9. Wilt Chamberlain

-Wilt Chamberlain was an NBA center who began his career with the Harlem Globetrotters in 1958.
+Wilt Chamberlain was a center who began his career with the Harlem Globetrotters in 1958.
 He played for the Philadelphia/San Francisco Warriors (now known as the Golden State Warriors), the Philadelphia 76ers, and the Los Angeles Lakers.
 Chamberlain is a two-time NBA Champion, winning one for the 76ers and one for the Lakers.

 Besides two NBA titles and one NBA Final MVP award, Chamberlain has an incredible variety of awards and career highlights.
 He was a four-time NBA MVP and played in 13 NBA All-Star games.
 Chamberlain was a seven-time NBA scoring champion and 11-time rebound champion.
 He is the only NBA player to score 100 points in a single game.

-First he was a scorer.
+First, he was a scorer.
 Then he was a rebounder and assist man.
 Then with our great Laker team in 1972, he concentrated on the defensive end.

 - Bill Sharman